 Fuel your revenue management future with this fast-paced one-day conference from HSMAI, producer of the annual industry-leading Revenue Optimization Conference (ROC).
-Coming to Baltimore, New York, and St. Louis in March, 2017, and Orange County, CA, San Diego, and Honolulu in April, ROCET will deliver tactical, strategic, and leadership insights for hotel revenue managers.
+With new programs coming this October, ROCET will deliver tactical, strategic, and leadership insights for hotel revenue managers.
 Recommended also for the full hotel executive team to help develop a collaborative total hotel revenue strategy.

 10:00 – 10:10 am ♦ Welcome